Erawan National park in Thailand has a whole array of experiences of a lifetime !!

-The falls have 7 tiers.
-The first three are fairly easy to climb and are full of people.
+The falls have seven tiers.
+The first three are pretty easy to climb and are full of people.
 These are the tiers that have clear water too.
-I guess that probably this being a prime tourist attraction place and not many people climb up all the tiers, the first three tiers are ensured to be filled with water.
-The rest are for the adventurers or trekkers I would say.
+I guess that probably this being a prime tourist attraction place and not many people climb up all the levels, and the first three tiers are ensured to be filled with water.
+The rest are for the adventurers or trekkers, I would say.

 It was drizzling when we started from Kanchanaburi and headed towards Erawan National Park.
-Within sometime the tar roads were bordered with lush green trees and towering mountains at a distance.
-The van arrived at the Erawan National Park and our guide got the entry tickets for us.
+The tar roads got bordered with lush green trees and towering mountains at a distance within some time.
+The van arrived at the Erawan National Park, and our guide called the entry tickets for us.
 She walked up until the second tier and then asked us to get back by lunch.

 About 100 meters from there comes the second tier.
-It is called Wang Macha meaning place of fish and is situated at 600m.
+It is called Wang Macha, meaning' place of fish' and is situated at 600m.
 The second tier looked beautiful.
 The water was a sight to see.
-Cool blue in color with fishes swimming around, surrounded by greenery.
-It was may be 10am and there was crowd by then.
-People diving in and enjoying the water.
+It was cool blue with fishes swimming around, surrounded by greenery.
+It was maybe around 10 am and there was a pretty good crowd by then.
+I saw People diving in and enjoying the water.

-Like I said not many climb the upper tiers.
-Still you can see a considerable crowd.
-After the third tier, you are not allowed to carry plastics and need to deposit any such water bottles or baggage that you are carrying at the counter.
-After the third tier it is quite a walk before you come to the fourth tier.
+Like I said, not many people climb the upper tiers.
+But, Still, you can see a considerable crowd.
+After the third tier, you cannot carry plastics and need to deposit any such water bottles or baggage that you are having at the counter.
+After the third tier, it is quite a walk before you come to the fourth tier.

 Book your hotel at Kanchanaburi - Click here

 The fourth tier was two big rocks and a natural pool that you can swim at.
-The rocks seems fun as people were trying to slide down the rock into the pool.
-The rock looked dry for the season but people were still sliding on it.
-This tier is called Oke Nang Peesau meaning the Chest of Butterfly because the two rocks resemble it.
+The stones seemed fun as people were trying to slide down the rock into the pool.
+The rock looked dry for the season, but people were still sliding on it.
+This tier is called Oke Nang Peesau, meaning the 'Chest of Butterfly' because the two rocks resemble it.

-From here on the walk gets a little rough.
+From here on, the walk gets a little rough.
 There is no longer a paved way.
 The way is very clear but just that it is roots and trees and slopes and some time steep and some time you are on all your fours.
-There are places like cliffs and some pools on the way which to me seemed totally unreachable and there were sign boards not to jump in and still I saw one or two in those waters.
+There are places like cliffs and some pools on the way, which to me seemed unreachable, and there were signboards not to jump in, and still, I saw one or two in those waters.

-But the seventh tier was actually very very beautiful I believe.
-The limestone formation was beautiful and the colors of water too.
-So if you wish to climb all the way up to the seventh, please do.
+But the seventh tier was very, very beautiful, I believe.
+The limestone formation was beautiful, and the colors of water too.
+So if you wish to climb up to the seventh, please do.

-Many combine the trip to Erawan and Sai Yok National Park together.
+Many combine the trip to Erawan and Sai Yok National Park.
 I skipped Sai Yok National park altogether from the trip.
-I had plans but Erawan itself did not have as much water as I had thought it would have and Sai Yok is single tier so I did not want to get disappointed.
+I had plans, but Erawan itself did not have as much water as I had thought it would have, and Sai Yok is single-tiered, so I did not want to get disappointed.
 There are plenty of shops around the parking lot that sell souvenirs and food.
 Our party had lunch here before moving on to the next destination.

 Book your hotel at Kanchanaburi - Click here